termsurf/base-book/text/servers.md

-# Defining a Server in BaseLink
+# Defining a Server in BaseNote

 ```
 load @termsurf/nest